BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: More Details of BOTH57M

 \subsection{Capture System Synchronization}

 In order to avoid motion blurring, the RGB cameras are set to work at 59.97 FPS with the resolution adjusted to 3840$\times$2160.
-Furthermore, all cameras will not get ready until all the cameras are turned on and set to the intended focal length.
-When capturing, everyone is required to make a T-pose at the beginning and end of each shoot so that the initial orientation alignment of ground truth can be easily performed, i.e. the origin of the coordinate system is at the initial position of the person and the forward direction is towards the z-coordinate with up direction is towards the y-coordinate, using a right-handed system.
-Fig.~\ref{fig:realman} provides the gallery of data examples captured by our dome with 32 synchronized high-resolution RGB cameras.
+Furthermore, cameras are available only if they are all turned on and set to the intended focal length.
+When being captured, everyone is required to make a T-pose at the beginning and end of each shoot so that the initial orientation alignment of ground truth can be easily performed, i.e. the origin of the coordinate system is at the initial position of the person and the forward direction is towards the z-coordinate with up direction is towards the y-coordinate, using a right-handed system.